jiayue92-2/IOTdocs_en/source/hardware_design.rst

 \5.
 In order to enhance ESD protection, we suggest reserving D1 and D2.
 D2 has some influence on RF performance, D2(TVS) with small capacitance is prefered.

 \6.
-If VDD_IN is connected to VREG, the maximum transmit power is 14dBm.
-If VDD_IN is connected to VDD_RF, the maximum transmit power is up to 22dBm.
+If VDD_IN is connected to VREG, the maximum transmit power is 14 dBm.
+If VDD_IN is connected to VDD_RF, the maximum transmit power is up to 22 dBm.

 \7.
 Users can contact ASR for the DSN file of ASR6601 module schematics.